-Most Agri-Environment-Climate Scheme management options have been spatially targeted in order to make them available in the locations where
+Many Agri-Environment-Climate Scheme management options are spatially targeted in order to make them available in the locations where

 You must check all location codes separately for all holdings that form part of your farm business and which you wish to include in your AECS

 application.
 Some options may only be available on some holdings.

 If you find your location code is not being accepted in the Holding Code box below please contact your local RPID office to discuss this matter further.

 A full list of management options is also available.